 For the family, the biggest amusement park in Norway is just 20 minutes south of Oslo.
 Oslo is also a great destination to relax in, with beaches, traditional saunas, cafes everywhere (Norway ranks 2nd place in consuming the most coffee per capita in the world), and parks like the Vigelandsparken and Frognerparken.

-Travel by train between London, United Kingdom and Oslo, Norway is: Partially open.
+Travel between London, United Kingdom and Oslo, Norway by train is: Fully open.

-The above information was last checked on 24/01/2022.
-Remember to check the latest COVID-19 travel safety regulations for your train between London and Oslo closer to your date of departure here.
+The information above was last checked on 28/07/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train between London and Oslo as this information can change.

-Reentry to United Kingdom is allowed for: Entry is partially open for citizens and permanent residents of Norway
+Entry into United Kingdom is allowed for: Entry is fully open for citizens and permanent residents of Norway

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-When departing from London, you have various train station options to start your route from including London Victoria, London Euston and London Kings Cross.
-When arriving in Oslo, you can end your trip in train stations like Oslo Bussterminal, Oslo, Drammensveien and Oslo S.
+When taking a train from London, you have a couple of train stations you can depart from including London Victoria, London Euston and London Kings Cross.
+When you arrive in Oslo, your train can arrive in train stations including Oslo Bussterminal, Oslo S and Oslo, Drammensveien.

-Omio customers book a train from London Victoria to Oslo Bussterminal most frequently for this route.
+Omio customers travelling this route book their trains from London Victoria to Oslo Bussterminal.